 Someone concerned with the following characteristics:

 - Fat deposits on the upper arms, stomach, ‘love handles’, buttocks, inner or outer thighs, knees or ankles.

 Who is not a good candidate for liposuction?

 - Excessive obesity

 - Unrealistic expectations

 Dr Oates performs Liposuction at Academy Day Hospital in Perth under twilight sedation and local anaesthesia.
 The modern tumescent technique involves the infiltration of a diluted local anaesthetic solution into the area treated prior to removal the fat.
-The advantage of this technique over older techniques is a reduction of bruising, bleeding, dehydration and pain.
+The advantage of this technique over older techniques is a reduction of bruising, bleeding, dehydration and pain for most patients.

 After liposuction a special garment will be fitted to the treated area(s).
 The garment is worn for two weeks day and night, then 2 weeks night only, however it can be removed for showering and laundering.